Samsung/tizen-docs/docs/application/web/guides/cordova/events.md

 Events are triggered when the corresponding button is pressed.

-To add event listeners for the menu, volume up, and volume down buttons:
+To add event listeners for the menu, volume up, and volume down buttons, follow these steps:

 1. Define the event handlers for the `menubutton`, `volumeupbutton`, and `volumeupbutton` events: